sdelius-prsvr/GenericUntitledGame/README.md

     The above are goals and may be trimmed or expanded upon.
     Stretch goals:

-    I have some sunrise, sunset, moonlight and nighttime images that I'd like to include, maybe using a clock function I may include both good and bad endings.
+    I have some sunrise, sunset, moonlight and nighttime images that I'd like to include, maybe using a clock function.
+	I may turn the ellipse into a cabochon that changes colors to cryptically help indicate what to do.
+	I may include both good and bad endings.